Comparing Aterian (NASDAQ:ATER) & Deer Consumer Products (OTCMKTS:DEER)

-Aterian (NASDAQ:ATER) and Deer Consumer Products (OTCMKTS:DEER) are both business services companies, but which is the better business?
-We will contrast the two businesses based on the strength of their dividends, analyst recommendations, risk, valuation, profitability, institutional ownership and earnings.
+Deer Consumer Products (OTCMKTS:DEER) and Aterian (NASDAQ:ATER) are both consumer discretionary companies, but which is the better business?
+We will compare the two businesses based on the strength of their analyst recommendations, dividends, earnings, risk, valuation, institutional ownership and profitability.

-21.9% of Aterian shares are held by institutional investors.
-7.4% of Aterian shares are held by company insiders.
-Comparatively, 30.2% of Deer Consumer Products shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This table compares Aterian and Deer Consumer Products’ net margins, return on equity and return on assets.
+This table compares Deer Consumer Products and Aterian’s net margins, return on equity and return on assets.

 |Net Margins